unsaved/eslint-plugin-sn/README.md

 ## Motivation, Goals, and Concepts
 ServiceNow supports many different scriptlet types that have drastically different linting requirements.
-All server and MID scripts are evaluated with ES5.
-Only scripts have access to the 'gs' object.
+All server and MID scripts are evaluated with ES5, and only these scripts scripts have access to the 'gs' object.
 Client scripts run on the SN-compliant ES6+ browsers and have access to 'g_form' and other objects.
-MID scripts have access MID SIs.
+MID scripts have access to MID SIs.
 Client scripts have isolated and non-isolated variants which determines accessibilty to 'window', jQuery, etc. al.  Besides that, ServiceNow global scripts can use const statements despite being ES5.
 ESLint OOTB can't handle these complexities.

 This plugin handles the global-object and rule variants by switching ESLint environments and rules based on the ServiceNow table and an optional "altscope".
-The provided config generator uses altscopes in overrides/files entries, and you can add or customize with overrides/file entries in your own "snlintrc.json" file.
+The provided config generator uses 'altscopes' in overrides/files entries, and you can add or customize with overrides/file entries in your own "snlintrc.json" file, and you can add to the available global variable lists by adding local list files.

-The snLint snlint-wrapper script decouples eslint from filepaths on your system, passing pseudo paths TO ESLint so you can use whatever directory structure you wish and specify the target table and altscope (using -t and -a switches); and it transforms ES5 'const' statements to 'var' to satisfy ESLint.
+The snLint snlint-wrapper script decouples eslint from filepaths on your system, passing pseudo paths TO ESLint.
+This allows you to
+1. Code const statements in server and MID scripts.
+We transform these ES5 'const' statements to var to satisfy ESLint.
+1. Specify altscope with -a switch, such as 'scoped' vs. 'global' for ServiceNow app scope;
+   or 'iso' vs. 'noniso' for Client Script isolation mode.
+   (From script perspective app scope doesn't matter for client scripts).
+1. Indicate target ServiceNow table (so we know which rules to apply) with -t switch, OR
+1. If you do not specify -t (which overrides) then target table is determined by the directory name in which each script resides.

 ## Installation
 To install globally (accessible to all npm projects):